 November 10, 2021 6 min read

 If you are like us, you love the outdoors at all times of the year.
-The soft, lightweight material made from Merino Wool is a game-changer when it comes to keeping you active year-round.
+The soft, lightweight material made from Merino wool is a game-changer when it comes to keeping you active year-round.

-Merino Wool is a smooth thread created from the extra soft fleece of Merino sheep.
-Merino sheep can be found in Australia, New Zealand, South Africa, Chile, Argentina, and Uruguay.
-Unlike regular wool, you can comfortably wear Moreno wool next to the skin without irritation.
+What Is Merino Wool?Merino wool is a smooth thread created from the extra soft fleece of Merino sheep.
+Merino sheep are found in Spain, Australia, New Zealand, South Africa, Chile, Argentina, and Uruguay.
+Unlike regular wool, you can comfortably wear Merino wool next to the skin without irritation.

-Where do we start when talking about what is special about Moreno Wool?
-Moreno Wool is unique because you can wear it in the summer or winter.
+Where do we start when talking about what is special about Merino Wool?
+Merino Wool is unique because you can wear it in the summer or winter.
 It is perfect for all year because it regulates body temperature by keeping you dry and warm.
 Due to the porous properties of this natural thread, it whisks moisture away from the skin, making it vapor.
-When wearing Moreno Wool, you will not feel the soggy feeling that is often associated with synthetic fiber.
+When wearing Merino Wool, you will not feel the soggy feeling that is often associated with synthetic fiber.
 Usually, synthetic fiber locks in the moisture, making the threads damp and sticky against your skin.
 Let's talk about the advantages of Merino Wool and why you need this material for your next outdoor adventure.

 Merino Wool has many advantages over other materials on the market.
 Let's break down what makes Merino Wool stand out from the crowd.

 Remember that itchy wool sweater your mom made you wear when you were a kid?
 You will not find that feeling with Merino Wool.
 Compared to regular wool, the fibers of Merino Wool are soft and delicate.
 Because Merino Wool is exceptionally soft, it is much easier to wear against bare skin than traditional wool.
-The soft fibers bend when coming into contact with skin compared to more coarse wool.
+The soft fibers bend when coming into contact with skin compared to more coarse threads.

 Even after repeated wear and washes, garments made from Merino Wool continue to hold shape and don't wrinkle.
-This is due to each fine fiber reacting like an elastic spring, allowing the fiber to return to its initial position after being stretched.
+This is due to each fine fiber reacting like an elastic spring, allowing the thread to return to its initial position after being stretched.

 I can attest to the wrinkle-resistant part; as I searched for my base layer before going on a hike recently, I found it squished in the back of my dresser.
 I was worried that I would need some wrinkle release spray to wear it in public, but it came out looking perfect.